osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 ##### Field Node Status Map (FNSM)

+The __field node status map__ stores data the actuator states for a given field node.
-Instead of the central server requesting the status of the actuators for a field node every time, it simply keeps a map containing this data.
+Instead of having the central server request the actuator state every time it needs this information, it simply keeps a map containing this data.
 It is the responsibility of the field node to notify the central server in case of a status change, such that the central server can update its map accordingly.
 This mechanism saves a lot of unnecessary network traffic.
-Such a map is called a __field node status map__, and the following table shows an example of how such a map for a field node could look like.
+The following table shows an example of how such a map for a field node could look like.

 | Actuator | Status code |
 |----------|-------------|